Mastercard/Fdx-Mock-Auth-Server/README.md

 1. Uncomment the following properties from [application.properties](https://github.com/Mastercard/Fdx-Mock-Auth-Server/blob/main/src/main/resources/application.properties) so that the authorization server can interact with the [resource server](https://github.com/Mastercard/Fdx-Mock-Resource-Server) running on the docker container.
    1. mock.res.server.baseurl=http://fdx.mock.resource.server:9090
    2. mock.res.server.userurl=http://fdx.mock.resource.server:9090/user
-2. Build the Docker image using the Docker build command.
-Run this command from the directory containing the [Dockerfile](https://github.com/Mastercard/Fdx-Mock-Auth-Server/blob/main/Dockerfile)
+2. Navigate into the project's root directory which contains the [Dockerfile](https://github.com/Mastercard/Fdx-Mock-Auth-Server/blob/main/Dockerfile) & build the Docker image using the Docker build command.
    1. "docker build -t fdx-mock-auth-server ."
 3. Verify that the Docker image was successfully created.
 You should see <image-name> listed in the output.
 4. Since both servers will be running on Docker containers, their hosts will be localhost.